Introduction to the H&TCA

 Examples include: “Cunning Murrell” by Bob Delderfield, “Thundersley” by David Waller and “Daws Heath pictures” presented by Graham Cook.
 Meetings recommenced with our formal public launch in September 2011 in Hadleigh Old Fire Station (HOFS) when that became available.
 The last meeting of 2011 was on December 14th, in the Appliance Bay of HOFS, with Roger Pickett talking about Hadleigh Fire Station!

-The Editorial Group – as of June 2019 – includes:
+The Editorial Group – as of June 2019 – included:

 David Hurrell; Kathy Rastall; Terry Barclay; Margaret Williams; Bob Delderfield; Sandra Palmer; Malcolm Brown; Dorothy Turner; Graham Cook; Nick Turner.